bacontime/blog-mirror/art/isomorphic.md

 except for one pair of strings, where the interval is only 4 semitones.
 And banjos usually don't even have monotonic[^monotonic] string tuning.

 [^monotonic]: I mean "monotonic" in the mathematical sense of the word.
 A literally one-toned instrument *is* isomorphic, though.
-One-stringed instruments include the berimbau, ektara, and the one-string zither.
+One-stringed instruments include the berimbau, ektara, diddley bow, and the one-string zither.

 Bass guitars are typically isomorphic, with 5 semitones between each string.
 Fiddles and mandolins are tuned with 7 semitones between each string, though fiddles lack frets and each 'string' on a mandolin is actually a pair of identically tuned strings ('choir' is the actual term for each string pair).